coreygirard/less/roadmap.md

 **Advanced lines**
 - Specify multiple colors for a single line
+  - List of colors
-  - Either via specifying list of colors, or function that is applied to line points
+  - Function that is applied to line points and returns a color

-**Saving images**
-- Support different formats
-- Same appearance printing to screen or saving to file

-**New Charts**
-- Vertical+horizontal bar
-- Vertical+horizontal stacked bar
-- Waterfall
-- Square area
-- Slopegraph
-- Heatmap?
-- Table?
-- Sparklines
-- Maybe rectangle chart instead of pie chart.
-No spines, just names and percentages.
-Stacked vertically, to allow easier labeling

-**Dependencies**
+- Make line sections transparent

+**Dependencies [moderate]**
 - Deploy *telescope* and *foldr* to PyPI

 **Scaling system [moderate]**